-Can kids climb at Chambers?
+Can kids climb at Vertical Adventures?
 Yes!
 After completing a waiver and orientation, kids are welcome to climb in our facility if parents are following proper supervision guidelines:

 Under 18 years old

-Parent or legal guardian must sign waiver and watch orientation video.
+A parent or legal guardian must sign a waiver and watch the orientation video.